Neighbor Disputes: Trees

 - Property owners in every state have the right to cut off branches and roots that stray into their property.
 In most cases this is the only help that is provided by the law, even when damage from a tree is substantial.

 - A property owner who finds a neighbor's tree encroaching must first warn or give notice to the tree owner prior to commencing work and give the tree owner the chance to correct the problem.
 If the tree owner does nothing, the tree can still be trimmed.

 - As a general rule a property owner who trims an encroaching tree belonging to a neighbor can trim only up to the boundary line and must obtain permission to enter the tree owner's property, unless the limbs threaten to cause imminent and grave harm.
 A property owner cannot cut the entire tree down and cannot destroy the structural integrity or the cosmetic symmetry and appeal of a tree by improper trimming.

 Disputes with neighbors can be quite frustrating, especially since you don't really have a choice in who lives next to you.
 If a neighbor's tree is causing trouble or posing a safety risk for you or your family, there are legal options available.
 Consider speaking with a real estate attorney if you have a dispute with a neighbor that you're unable to resolve on your own.
-Get started today with a free legal evaluation of your dispute.